Stress. Inability to focus. Lack of productivity. Emotional decision making. Snap judgments. Irritability. What do these all have in common?

 I don't know everything about most things.
 But what I can tell you?
 "EVERYTHING" to a parent when it comes to child sleep is often not "EVERYTHING" to a Child Sleep Consultant.

-Here are the main areas that parents often do not consider or do tackle strategically when trying to improve sleep - daily interactions, milestones, daycare, something new, a shared room, sleep crutches, and night feedings.
+Here are the main areas that parents often do not consider or do tackle strategically when trying to improve sleep:

 Like I mentioned, it is not just about which method you use.
 If you don’t have all the pieces of the puzzle in place, the method is not going to matter.

-If you want to strengthen your child’s sleep foundation...If you want to stop feeling like a zombie because of your child’s sleep struggles...gain access to recordings and assignments to assist in doing just that!
-Click here for more information and to purchase.
+If you want to strengthen your child’s sleep foundation...If you want to stop feeling like a zombie because of your child’s sleep struggles...click here to learn more about what working with a sleep consultant entails.